 An early work on garden ornament and buildings, plates being detailed, mostly with accompanying plans on lower part of sheet.
 Both Middleton and Elison have been named as the author.
 Berlin Katalog 3433.
 Scarce and not in the usual references.

-US$1100. bookID # 10814
+US$800. bookID # 10814

 MITCHELL, Donald G. Append; Out-of-Town Places: with Hints for Their Improvement.
-New York, Charles Scribner's Sons, 1884, First edition with this title, small 8vo [19 x 13 cm]; [ii], vi, 295 pp, illus especially of architectural devices from drwgs by E. C. Gardner, plans, orig cloth, gilt lettering on spine and cover in gilted border, signature on endpaper, 'with complements' and signed by the author on half title page.
+New York, Charles Scribner's Sons, 1884, First edition with this title, small 8vo [19 x 13 cm]; [ii], vi, 295 pp, illustrations especially of architectural devices from drwgs by E. C. Gardner, plans, original cloth, gilt lettering on spine and cover in gilted border, signature on endpaper, 'with complements' and signed by the author on half title page.

 'I have especially sought to excite the ambition of the holders of these humble estates, who believe nothing can be done in the way of adornment of country property.
 The book is a tract for homeliness; and I hope it may make country proselytes.' [preface].
 The author of My Farm at Edgewood, Wet Days at Edgewood, etc, has here re-published his popular Rural Studies with Hints for Country Places, first published in 1867.